rdela/rdela.com/src/pages/evitten-twice-shy/index.md

 > companies secure their own system, once they pass the data downstream to
 > customers it's completely out of their control.
 My data—almost certainly
 > your data too—is replicated, mishandled and exposed and there's absolutely
 > nothing we can do about it.
-Well, almost nothing…
+Well, almost&nbsp;nothing…

 After reading [Troy’s post](https://www.troyhunt.com/data-enrichment-people-data-labs-and-another-622m-email-addresses/), I wrote the following to
 [support@peopledatalabs.com](mailto:support@peopledatalabs.com)